mmspg/mesh-sampling/README.md

 python mesh_sampling_geo_color_shapenet.py input_glob output_dir
 ```

+If the script is being run on a headless server, make sure to add *xvfb-run* prior to the above command.
 The script accepts the following parameters:

 * *input_glob* : pattern identifying the mesh files to be sampled.
 * *output_dir* : directory where the generated point clouds are saved.
 * *--target_points* : target number of points for the sampled point cloud prior to voxelization.
 * *--resolution* : resolution of the output voxelized point cloud.
 * *--remove_intermediate_files* : if set to True, the intermediary mesh and point cloud files generated on the process are removed.
 * *--cloudcompare_bin_path* : path to the CloudCompare binary.
 If the location of the binary is included in the PATH environment variable, this configuration attribute can be set of "CloudCompare".
-If the script is being run in a headless server, include the command *xvfb-run* in the beginning of this attribute.

 ## Conditions of use